dfbarrero/aiCourse/assignments/r2p2/introduction.md

 <img align="center" src="fsm.svg" width="400">

 2. Extend the FSM behaviour shown in the previous section, for instance, adding a new state "Emergency stop" to avoid collisions.
+Do it in the file *wallfollowing_extended_fsm_controller.py*.